-Assemble the terminal posts (15 and 17), dyna seal washers (13, 14, 19 and 20), and the upper terminal collars (12 and 24) to the terminal plate as shown in Figure C-2.
+Assemble the terminal posts (15 and 17), dyna seal washers (13, 14, 19 and 20), and the upper terminal collars (12 and 24) to the terminal plate as shown in Figure 2.
 Install the upper terminal plate gasket (23).

-Both the power cable and motor conductor leads

-should be tinned prior to reassembly.
+Both the power cable and motor conductor leads should be tinned prior to reassembly.

-Slide a length of heat-shrink tubing (10 and 27) up over each of the power cable leads, then connecting them to the appropriate terminals (12 and 24) as shown in Figure 5.
-Secure the leads with the setscrews (11 and 25).
+Slide a length of heat-shrink tubing (10 and 27) up over each of the power cable leads.
+Insert the leads in the terminal collars and secure them using the allen head setscrews (11 and 25).
+See Figure 6 for wiring connections.